bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

    \tag{16}

-The `total differential <https://en.wikipedia.org/wiki/Total_derivative>`__ that gives the infinitesimal variation for :math:`S` can be written using Equation 16:
+The `total differential <https://en.wikipedia.org/wiki/Total_derivative>`__ that gives the infinitesimal variation for :math:`S` can be written by plugging in Equation 16:

 .. math::